PIH/petl/README.md

           tableName: "encounters"  # This is the table that should be analyzed to get the schema to create
         target:
           datasource: "reporting.yml"  # This is the datasource in which the target table should be created
-          ifTableExists: "DROP"  # Valid values are "DROP" and "SKIP".
-If the target table already exists, DROP indicates to drop it and recreate, SKIP indicates to keep it and not recreate
+          dropAndRecreateTable: "true"  # Optional, defaults to false.
+If the target table already exists, and this is true, it will be dropped and recreated.
+Otherwise, table is left unchanged.

 # Developer Reference